jmettraux/rufus-scheduler/README.md

 Returns true if there is at least one running Thread hosting a run of this Job instance.

+### scheduled?

+Returns true if the job is scheduled (is due to trigger).
+For repeat jobs it should return true until the job gets unscheduled. "at" and "in" jobs will respond with false as soon as they start running (execution triggered).

 ### pause, resume, paused?, paused_at

 These four methods are only available to CronJob and EveryJob instances.
 One can pause or resume such a job thanks to them.